Magnatic70/BasicComputer/README.md

 ## Thanks to Robin Edwards for the BASIC-interpreter
 I didn't write the core of the BASIC-interpreter myself, but it is based on https://github.com/robinhedwards/ArduinoBASIC by Robin Edwards.

 I did adapt the interpreter so that it can be used on an ESP.
 An ESP needs variables to be 4 byte aligned in memory.
 The Arduino does not have that restriction.
+The interpreter stored variables directly into a pool of reserved memory which of course was almost never 4 byte aligned.
+By converting variables into separate bytes and then storing those bytes I managed to use the samen approach with as little changes to the interpreter as possible.

 I also added al lot of new commands and functions regarding mainly http-communication, reading and writing to SPIFFS and some other useful stuff.
 And most importantly, I wrote a new host-interface for the intepreter that allows the ESP to communicate with the FPGA and/or the HTML-keyboard-interface.